How to Connect with the Writing Center

 The Writing Center is open to students at Alamance Community College for help with any writing task.
 Our services are useful for writers at every level and in any subject.
 Here are three ways to get assistance from the Writing Center:

-2. You can make a one to one appointment for feedback on your writing at https://alamance.mywconline.net.
+1. You can make a one-on-one appointment for feedback on your writing at https://alamance.mywconline.net.
 Follow the directions to register and log in.
-Once you are logged in, click on a white square for a time that you want and follow the directions on the pop up screen.
+Once you are logged in, click on a white square for a time that you want and follow the directions on the pop-up screen.

-3. You can come directly to the Writing Center (Room 354 in the Main Building, inside the Academic Skills Lab and to the left).
+2. You can come directly to the Writing Center (Room 354 in the Main Building, behind the ACC Information Desk).
 Writing tutors work with walk-in students whenever their time is not already booked.

-4. If you cannot come to campus, you can make an e-tutoring appointment through the same system, https://alamance.mywconline.net.
+3. If you cannot come to campus, you can make an e-tutoring appointment through the same system, https://alamance.mywconline.net.
 Sign up with a tutor who offers e-tutoring, click that option, and attach your paper as a Word document.
-Writing tutor will read your paper before or during the appointment time and comment in writing on your work.
+A writing tutor will read your paper before or during the appointment time and comment in writing on your work.
 You will receive an email when the response is available.

-If you need assistance with any of these options, call 336-506-4190 or email firstname.lastname@example.org.
-You can also download our PowerPoint presentation for more detailed instructions here.
+If you need assistance with any of these options, call 336-506-4190.
+You can also download our PowerPoint presentation for more detailed instructions.

 Troubleshooting and Time Management